realrasengan/SaltShaker/README.md

 # SaltShaker

 Use nacl (tweetnacl) easily to create public private keypairs to sign, verify, encrypt and decrypt messages.
+Also includes AES from CryptoJS.

 ## How to use SaltShaker
 1. You will need to require the following dependencies: